JackV2020/Neural-Networks-Understand-Create-Train-Use/README.md

 In a matrix calculation this is:
  - a multiplication of the inputs and weights matrices + bias matrix
  - the result of multiplication of the inputs and weights matrices is a 1 x 1 matrix
- - which is a single number and just like that is the bias matrix just 1 single number
+ - this is a single number and just like that is the bias matrix just 1 single number
  - in our python scripts this could be : R = np.add(np.dot(P, W), B)
  - in the ideal world B would be [ 0 ]
 ```